The CTO’s Guide to Scaling Behavioral Health Technology

 What should a behavioral health technology RFP include?

-RFP must-haves: specific workflow requirements (not generic features), integration requirements with existing systems, compliance requirements including 42 CFR Part 2, outcome expectations (not just deliverables), and questions about vendor’s behavioral health-specific experience.
+RFP must-haves: specific workflow requirements (not generic features), integration requirements with existing systems, compliance requirements including 42 CFR Part 2 (if applicable), outcome expectations (not just deliverables), and questions about vendor’s behavioral health-specific experience.

 Key Takeaways